The Pet Girl of Sakurasou: Anime

-A 24-episode anime television series adaptation, produced by J.C.Staff, written by Mari Okada, and directed by Atsuko Ishizuka, aired in Japan between October 9, 2012 and March 26, 2013 on Tokyo MX.
-It has been licensed by Sentai Filmworks in North America, which re-released the series on Blu-ray with an English dub on August 25, 2020.
-The series was also simulcasted on Crunchyroll and is available for streaming on Hulu.
+A 24-episode anime television series adaptation, produced by J.C.Staff, written by Mari Okada, and directed by Atsuko Ishizuka, aired between October 9, 2012, and March 26, 2013, on Tokyo MX.
 The series makes use of five pieces of theme music: three opening themes and two ending themes.
 The first opening theme is "Kimi ga Yume o Tsuretekita" (君が夢を連れてきた) sung by Pet na Kanojotachi, consisting of Ai Kayano, Mariko Nakatsu, and Natsumi Takamori.
 The first ending theme "Days of Dash" is by Konomi Suzuki.
 Episode 3 uses the tune "Days of Dash", but different lyrics and accompanying animation than episodes 1 and 2.
 From episode 13 onwards, the second opening theme is "Yume no Tsuzuki" (夢の続き) by Suzuki.
 The second ending theme is "Prime Number (Kimi to Deaeru Hi)" (Prime Number ~君と出会える日~) by Asuka Ōkura.
 The opening theme of episode 14 is "I Call Your Name Again" by Nakatsu under her character name Nanami Aoyama.

-The anime only adapted up to volume 6 of the light novels.
+The series was licensed by Sentai Filmworks in North America, which re-released the series on Blu-ray with an English dub on August 25, 2020.
+The series was also simulcast on Crunchyroll; after the acquisition of Crunchyroll by Sony Pictures Television, The Pet Girl of Sakurasou, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.